SubmissionAnonymousAuthors/FBSLocalization/README.md

 ## Using the data from ns-3 simulation
 *ExactLoc90degRandANONYM* or *ExactLoc120degRandANONYM* are used for post-editing data obtained from ns-3 and run in Mathematica. *ExactLoc90degRandANONYM* considers 90&deg; antenna while *ExactLoc120degRandANONYM* considers 120&deg; antenna.
 With these codes, we

-1) triangulate UE locations (files use the triangulation method, which requires at least 3 positive RSRP values from real BSs.)
+1) triangulate UE locations (files use the triangulation method, which requires at least 3 positive RSRP values from real BSs).
-2) directional antenna for FBS
+2) randomly choose the direction of the directional antenna for FBS and edit the UEs' RSRP values from FBS to reflect the directional antenna.
-3) give each location the half-plane score
+3) give each location the half-plane score.

 For each file, we get 3 different types of datasets:
 1) **Score90/120:** contains halfplane score of each point in the form (x,y,score).
 2) **SignalUE90/120:** contains triangulated locations of each UE that obtains positive RSRP from the directional FBS, as well as the RSRP values from the FBS in the form (x,y,RSRP).
-3) **NoSignalUE90/120:** contains triangulated locations of each UE which does not obtain a positive RSRP from the directional FBS as well as the RSRP values from the FBS in the form (x,y,0)
+3) **NoSignalUE90/120:** contains triangulated locations of each UE that does not obtain a positive RSRP from the directional FBS, as well as the RSRP values from the FBS in the form (x,y,0).

 Then, we use *FBSloc* to obtain the location of the FBS at time 0.400001 in the form (x,y).
-After obtaining the data from Mathematica files, run the python file ConvexhullScoringAnon  to obtain the predicted location of the FBS.
+After obtaining the data from Mathematica files, run the Python file ConvexhullScoringAnon to obtain the predicted location of the FBS.

 **Note:** This README section does not explain the purpose or function of each step.
 It is intended solely as a quick reference for running the ns-3 C++ code to generate test data..